nodejs/node/COLLABORATOR_GUIDE.md

 module in the ecosystem unless a written agreement with the owner of those modules is reached to transfer ownership.

-New core modules must be landed with a [Stability Index][] of Experimental.
-Pull requests proposing new core modules must still be marked semver-minor.
+Pull requests introducing new core modules:
-New core modules must remain Experimental until a semver-major release.

-Pull requests introducing new core modules must be left open for at least one week for review.
+* Must be left open for at least one week for review.
+* Must be labeled using the `ctc-review` label.
+* Must have signoff from at least two CTC members.

+New core modules must be landed with a [Stability Index][] of Experimental, and must remain Experimental until a semver-major release.

 For new modules that involve significant effort, non-trivial additions to Node.js or significant new capabilities, an [Enhancement Proposal][] is recommended but not required.

 ### Deprecations